hokiedsp/matlab-mexutils/README.md

 ## Matlab/C++ class Unification:

-### `include/mexClassHandler.h` & `+mexcpp/BaseClass.m`
+### `include/mexObjectHandler.h` & `+mexcpp/BaseClass.m`

 This portion is based on [Oliver Woodford's implementation of a MATLAB class to wrap a C++ class](https://www.mathworks.com/matlabcentral/fileexchange/38964).
-Three core templates are found in mexClassHandler.h:
+Three core templates are found in mexObjectHandler.h:

 Type | Name | Description
 -----|------|-------------
-function|`mexClassHandler`|All-in-one template function to be called in mexFunction class|`mexClassHandle`|Implements C++ object wrapping mechanism.
-This class is transparent in a `mexClassHandler`-based MEX function. class|`mexSetGetClass`|Base class with set/get/save/load actions
+function|`mexObjectHandler`|All-in-one template function to be called in mexFunction class|`mexObjectHandle`|Implements C++ object wrapping mechanism.
+This class is transparent in a `mexObjectHandler`-based MEX function. class|`mexSetGetClass`|Base class with set/get/save/load actions

-`mexClassHandler` should be paired with the MATLAB base/template handle class `+mexcpp/BaseClass.m`.
+`mexObjectHandler` should be paired with the MATLAB base/template handle class `+mexcpp/BaseClass.m`.
 In general, the paired MATLAB class must have a property `backend` with attributes: `(Access = protected, Hidden, NonCopyable, Transient)`.
 The class should also declare the MEX function as its static member.
 This minimizes erroneous call to the MEX function.
 In `+mexcpp/BaseClass.m`, the MEX function is declared as `mexfcn`, and note that the MEX target name in `examples/@mexClass_demo/CMakeLists.txt` is also `mexfcn`.

 To implement a MEX function with this framework, `mexFunction` would require a single line:
 ```
 #include <mex.h>
-#include "mexClassHandler.h"
+#include "mexObjectHandler.h"

 class myClass;

 void mexFunction(int nlhs, mxArray *plhs[], int nrhs, const mxArray *prhs[])
 {
-  mexClassHandler<myClass>(nlhs, plhs, nrhs, prhs);
+  mexObjectHandler<myClass>(nlhs, plhs, nrhs, prhs);
 }
 ```
 Here, `myClass` is the target C++ class to be wrapped by the MATLAB class.

-There are several requirements to specialize `mexClassHandler` for `myClass`.
+There are several requirements to specialize `mexObjectHandler` for `myClass`.
 First, it must have a constructor with signature:
 ```
 myClass(int nrhs, const mxArray *prhs[]);
 ```